 Pensions are paid on a fortnightly basis throughout the year and lump sum benefit payments to members were generally paid within two to seven days of members' exit dates from the Scheme.
-Excellent service delivery, including in the office interviews, home visits, telephone, email and written responses to numerous enquiries and regular website articles and information has been well established as a hallmark of the Scheme.
+Excellent service delivery, including personal interviews, home visits, telephone, email and written responses to numerous enquiries and regular website articles and information has been well established as a hallmark of the Scheme.

-The Police Super manager and his staff have maintained the probity, effectiveness and efficiency of the Scheme through policy and process review and innovation, especially in the fields of electronic management of data and staff training.
-Of further significance, audit results have been exceptional and working relationships with other agencies are creditable.
+The Police Super manager and his staff have continued to maintain the effectiveness and efficiency of the Scheme through process review and change, innovation, excellent service delivery and quality staff training.
+Importantly, working relationships with all of the Board's service providers are of a high order.